 Policies governing transfer credits are outlined in the Admission section of this catalog.
 Transfer credits may be received on a limited basis, but the majority of coursework must be taken at Columbia International University.
-Candidates wishing to receive transfer credit for the M.Ed. program should consult with the program director and seek approval from the dean.
+Candidates wishing to receive transfer credit for the M.Ed. program should consult with the Registrar's office and seek approval from the dean.